Dictation

 Cost and Credits

-Voice transcription costs $0.006 per minute through your Cline account.
+Voice transcription costs $0.006 per minute through your Caret account.
 For most users, this works out to pennies per session.

 A typical 5-minute planning conversation costs about 3 cents.
-Even heavy voice users rarely exceed a few dollars monthly.
+Even heavy voice users rarely spend more than a few dollars per month.

 Note